xuwenwu24/FMixFN/README.md

 # FCF-MixP
-a model for genomic selection
-users can View specific procedures in the user manual, and For detailed theory, please refer to our paper
+This is a model for genomic selection. users can View specific procedures in the user manual, and For detailed theory, please refer to our paper
 FCF-MixP: An accurate and fast software of prediction of genome-wide estimates